FrancisAbainza/dont-say-the-same-thing-as-me/README.md

 ## Features

-*   **Real-time Gameplay:** Compete with other players in real-time.
-*   **Unique Answers:** Challenge your creativity by providing answers that no one else has submitted.
+*   **Unique Answers:** Challenge your creativity by providing unique answers.
 *   **Leaderboard:** See how you stack up against other players.
 *   **Database:** Powered by Neon with Drizzle ORM for type-safe database interactions.
+*   **Artificial Intelligence:** Powered by OpenAI for AI-powered content generation and checking.

 ## Technologies Used